Famdirksen/Laravel-UTM-URLs/README.md

 ## Usage

-Add the `\Famdirksen\LaravelUTMUrls\Middlewares\SetUTMUrls::class` to your `app/Http/Kernel.php`.
+Add the `\Famdirksen\LaravelUTMUrls\Middleware\SetUTMUrls::class` to your `app/Http/Kernel.php`.
 Thisway all the url's on your site will have the UTM attributes from the config file (`utm-urls.php`) added.

 ## Testing